ZPGuiGroupWhu/MeanCut/README.md

 # MATLAB

-Download the code and run the 'main' file in the 'MeanCut' folder. ***To be noted, the Deep Learning Toolbox should be installed in MATLAB before running the application of Face Recognition.***
+Download the code and run the 'main' file in the 'MeanCut' folder.

 The 'meancut' function provides multiple hyperparameters for user configuration as follows
 ```matlab